vicevirus/Prayer-Time-Quran-Flutter/README.md

 - Anyone that is involved intentionally or unintentionally
 - StackOverFlow
 - Flutter facebook group
-- Sorry if I didn't forgot someone in the credit.. please tell me if you want to put your name in the credit.
+- Sorry if I forgot someone in the credit.. please tell me if you want to put your name in the credit.

 This is a work of a beginner in flutter/dart and programming generally sorry if something hurts your eye .